-So how does this form of social media tie back into Bishop-McCann or your next event, meeting or incentive trip?
+So how does this form of social media tie back into Bishop-McCann or your next corporate event, meeting or incentive trip?

-Take our Verizon “Destination” event, for example: With tons of out-door experiences like concerts and celebrity meet and greets, attendees could have easily shared their experience with the convenience of not being tied to their phones.
+Take our Verizon “Destination” event, for example: With tons of out-door experiences like concerts and celebrity meet and greets, event attendees could have easily shared their experience with the convenience of not being tied to their phones.

 While these glasses could have a lot of great opportunities for creating the best attendee experience possible, there are some downsides.

 In an article for the L.A.
 Times, Paresh Dave explained some downsides to the spectacles.